lyokha/nginx-combined-upstreams-module/README.md

 a crucial difference: the upstreams inside of an upstrand do not get flattened and keep holding their identities.
 This gives a possibility to configure a *failover* status for a group of servers associated with a single upstream without need to check them all by turn.
-In the above example upstrand *us1* may hold a list of upstreams like *u01*, *u02* etc. Imagine that upstream *u01* holds 10 servers inside and represents a part of a geographically distributed backend system.
-Let upstrand *us1* combine all those geographical parts and we have an application that polls the parts for doing some tasks.
-Let backends send HTTP status *204* if they do not have new tasks.
-In a flat combined upstream all 10 servers may be polled before the application will finally receive a new task from another upstream.
+In the above example, upstrand *us1* may hold a list of upstreams like *u01*, *u02* etc. Imagine that upstream *u01* holds 10 servers inside and represents a part of a geographically distributed backend system.
+Let upstrand *us1* combine all such parts in a whole, and let us run a client application that polls the parts for doing some tasks.
+Let the backends send HTTP status *204* if they do not have new tasks.
+In a flat combined upstream, all 10 servers may have been polled before the application will finally receive a new task from another upstream.
 The upstrand *us1* allows skipping to the next upstream after checking the first server in an upstream that does not have tasks.
-This machinery is apparently suitable for *upstreams broadcasting*, when messages are being sent to all upstreams in an upstrand.
+This machinery is apparently suitable for *upstream broadcasting*, when messages are being sent to all upstreams in an upstrand.

 The examples above show that an upstrand can be regarded as a *2-dimensional* upstream that comprises a number of clusters representing natural upstreams and